AMSSwanglab/cRegulon/README.md

     <td>0</td>
   </tr>
 </table>
-The typic input file (CL_scATAC.txt) of scATAC-seq data is a peak by cell count matrix:
+The typic input file of scATAC-seq data is a peak by cell count matrix:
 <table>
   <tr>
     <td>scATAC</td>